djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 ### Ensuring Data Integrity

-Implementing constraints and keys maintains data accuracy:
+- Implementing **constraints** and keys ensures that data remains consistent and accurate throughout the database system.

-- **Primary Keys (PK)**: Uniquely identify each record in a table.
+- **Primary keys** uniquely identify each record in a table, making it impossible to have duplicate records.
-- **Foreign Keys (FK)**: Establish relationships between tables.
+- **Foreign keys** establish relationships between tables, maintaining consistency across related data.
-- **Not Null Constraints**: Ensure essential fields are always filled.
+- **Not null** constraints ensure that important fields are always filled, preventing incomplete records.

-For instance, `ProfessorID` in the Courses table links to the Professors table, ensuring each course is associated with a valid professor.
+- For example, a `ProfessorID` in the Courses table must reference a valid **professor**, ensuring a logical connection.

 ### Addressing Performance Requirements

-To meet the performance goals, several strategies can be employed:

-- **Indexing**: Create indexes on frequently searched fields like `StudentID` and `CourseID`.
+- Using **indexing** on frequently queried fields improves the speed of data retrieval significantly.
-- **Optimizing Queries**: Write efficient SQL queries that retrieve only necessary data.
+- Writing **optimized** SQL queries ensures that only the required data is retrieved, reducing unnecessary computational load.
-- **Load Balancing**: Distribute the workload across multiple servers if needed.
+- Employing **load balancing** can distribute the workload efficiently across multiple servers to handle high traffic or processing demands.
+- **Caching** frequently accessed data reduces database hits, further improving response time.

 ### Implementing Security and Compliance Measures

-Protecting student and faculty data is crucial:

-- **User Authentication**: Require login credentials for accessing the system.
-- **Access Control**: Assign roles (e.g., student, professor, admin) with specific permissions.
+- Enforcing **user authentication** through login credentials restricts unauthorized access to sensitive data.
+- Setting up **access control** mechanisms ensures that roles such as students, professors, and administrators have permissions aligned with their responsibilities.
-- **Data Encryption**: Encrypt sensitive data both in transit and at rest.
+- Encrypting sensitive data both in **transit** (e.g., during network communication) and at **rest** (e.g., in the database) provides robust security.

-Ensuring compliance with educational privacy laws, like FERPA in the United States, is also important.
+- Compliance with educational **privacy** regulations like FERPA in the United States ensures that student and faculty data is handled legally and ethically.

 ### Planning for Scalability

-Designing the system with future growth in mind:

-- **Modular Design**: Allows for adding new features without overhauling the system.
+- Designing the system with **modular architecture** allows for adding or modifying features without major redesigns.
-- **Scalable Infrastructure**: Use technologies that support scaling out (adding more machines) rather than just scaling up (adding more power to existing machines).
-- **Cloud Services**: Consider cloud-based solutions for flexibility and scalability.
+- Adopting **scalable infrastructure** ensures that the system can grow by either adding more machines (scaling out) or enhancing existing ones (scaling up).
+- Leveraging **cloud services** provides flexibility, cost-effectiveness, and ease of scaling as demand increases.
+- Monitoring and forecasting **usage patterns** help in proactive resource planning to avoid performance bottlenecks.

 ### Integration and Interoperability

-The database may need to interact with other systems:

-- **Learning Management Systems (LMS)**: Integrate with platforms like Moodle or Blackboard.
+- Integration with **learning management systems** like Moodle or Blackboard ensures a seamless user experience for students and faculty.
+- Connecting with **financial systems** simplifies billing, payment processing, and reconciliation tasks.
+- Developing **APIs** facilitates external access and integration, allowing other systems to interact with the database efficiently.
-- **Financial Systems**: Connect with billing and payment processing systems.
+- Ensuring **interoperability** with standard protocols and data formats promotes smooth data exchange between systems.
-- **APIs**: Develop Application Programming Interfaces for external access and integration.

 ### Visualizing the Overall Database Structure